 So, you got a bottle of Cointreau and are unsure what to do with it?
 We have plenty of ideas for great Cointreau cocktails.
-In fact, Cointreau is one of the best liqueurs to mix into drinks.

 The Margarita is a member of the Daisy cocktails family.
 Drinks in this category are typically made of a spirit base, citrus juice, and a liqueur to sweeten the drink.